nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Example:
 I have recently applied to `Google` for their `Software Engineer` role, and made an entry for it in the internship book.
 Then, `Google` reaches out to me for a technical interview on the 24th July 2023.
-I can add this as a task to the application entry I have created before (suppose it is showing up as the second one in the list) by typing:
+I can add this as a task to the application entry I have created before (suppose it is showing up as the first one in the list) by typing:
-`add-task 2 d/Technical Interview by/24-07-2023`
+`add-task 1 d/Technical Interview by/24-07-2023`

-You can see how the new task will then appear for the 2nd application entry in the list:
+You can see how the new task will then appear for the 1st application entry in the list:
 ![UiAfterAddTask](images/UiAfterAddTask.png)

 #### 4.2.2 Editing an application task : `edit-task`